-“Through technology, applying for jobs has never been easier, which means that orgs are often overwhelmed with inbound applicants,” Danny said.
-“It's very easy for a candidate to get lost in that pile and overlooked.”
+“Through technology, applying for jobs has never been easier, which means that orgs are often overwhelmed with inbound applicants,” says Codecademy Senior Technical Recruiter Danny Roberts.
+“It’s very easy for a candidate to get lost in that pile and overlooked.”

 It’s not uncommon for Danny to get hundreds of applications per week for a single role.
 So, he says that standing out among that virtual crowd of applicants is more important than ever.
 That’s where having a good network can really help.